 Here’s how to get married in Canada and where to get a marriage license.

 It involves a bit of paperwork and a fee, but it’s really no biggie, as long as you have the appropriate documents and meet the legal requirements (such as being the minimum age).
-The details differ from one province to another, so click on the right link below for more information.
+The details differ from one province to another, so click on the appropriate link below for more information.
 NOTE: You must acquire a marriage license in the province or territory where your wedding will take place, regardless of where you actually live now or plan to live later.
-(Again, if you’re getting married in Quebec, the process is different and doesn’t involve a license per se.)
+(Again, if you’re getting married in Quebec, the process is different and doesn’t involve a marriage license per se.)

-A marriage license is not the same thing as a marriage certificate.
+You should also be aware that a marriage license is not the same thing as a marriage certificate.
 The latter is a legal document that proves you are married and gives the details.
 You will need it for things like switching to your married name on your ID and certain legal matters.
 In most cases you have to order one (and pay a fee) after your marriage has been registered by your officiant in the province or territory where the wedding took place.